nickjourjine/cheap-ultrasonic-speaker/README.md

 `HiFi Berry DAC2-pro Sound Card`: A device that plugs into the Raspberry Pi, allowing it to play high quality audio.

 `XH-M542 Amplifier`: A device that interfaces between the Raspberry Pi/Sound Card and the speaker.
-It is needed to amplify signals approprioately before they reach the speaker itself, and is usually extremely expensive.
+It is needed to amplify signals appropriately before they reach the speaker itself, and is usually extremely expensive.
 The XH-M542 is about as cheap as you can get.

 `Fountek Speaker`: Where the sound happens.
 This is a reasonably priced ribbon tweeter capable of playing ultrasonic sound (although see warning).
 You will attach it directly to the amplifier.